 The director of the television serial Jackson Heights needs no introduction from a drugged mushroom-like me.
-One can find 10^63 articles on her; on the internet.
+One can find 10^100+1 articles on her; on the internet.
 Her glory and appreciation are all over the internet.
 She or her work doesn’t need any introduction.
-Then, why am I writing this blog post?
+Then, why I’m writing this blog post?

 The answer is simple.
-I am writing this blog post because you’ll not find my perspective on those articles.
+I’m writing this blog post because you’ll not find my perspective on those articles.
 This is my blog and you’ll find my reflection about her because Mehreen Jabbar has left a deep impact in my life.

 And believe me, this blog post isn’t about glorifying her work or something like that.
 That the whole world is talking but this blog post is something personal and goes beyond glorification.

-I have seen some of her films and other television serials—and strongly suggest you do so.
-She has a magic in her that others don’t; in my opinion.
+I’ve seen some of her films and other television serials — and strongly suggest you do so.
+She has magic in her that others don’t; in my opinion.
 She chooses the right characters for the right story and puts in the tight moments that take your breath away.

 You might also miss a heartbeat or two while watching some of her television serials.
 I promise.

 It was 2015.
 Both my parents were in the hospital and both were taking their last breaths; while waiting for death to arrive.
-Like a good soon, I was around 24 X 7 but like a regular human—helpless.
+Like a good soon, I was around 24 X 7 but like a regular human — helpless.
 There was nothing much that could have been done so my task was just to hang around.
-This is the time that I had to pass a lot of time and my friend Sonal suggested me to watch Jackson Heights on the internet.
+This is the time that I’d to pass a lot of time and my friend Sonal suggested to watch Jackson Heights on the internet.

 Immediately, I watched the first episode she sent me and I was hooked up after watching it.
 The story and the characters were so real and so relevant.
 Each character was designed so beautifully with his or her private traps.
 I have become a lifetime fan of the taxi-driver played by Noman Ijaz.

-This television serial—along with my dying parents—had become my life.
+This television serial — along with my dying parents — had become my life.
 It became an integral part of my life.
-So much that, the end time of both the parallels were almost same.
+So much that, the end time of both the parallels were almost the same.
 Both, the television serial and my parents came to an end together.

 Such is life.